 Mahindra has given the Scorpio Classic an extremely attractive colour palette.
 The SUV is available in 5 different colours- Red Rage, Napoli Back, Dsat Silver, Pearl White and a new Galaxy Grey.
 The Grey, in our opinion, looks extremely appealing on it.

 ALSO READ: Mahindra To Launch 9 New Models By 2026, To Begin With The XUV700

 The new Scorpio Classic is available in two different variants- Classic S and Classic S11.
 The S is the lower-spec, packing base equipment levels.
 The S11, however, gets good kit levels, intended to make the cabin more liveable.
 The S can be had as a 7 seater and 9 seater, while the S11 is a strict 7 seater.

 Cabin And Features

-The infotainment unit gets 16 GB internal storage and supports for audio/video playback, Bluetooth, USB, AUX, hands free calling, and phone mirroring.
+The infotainment unit gets 16 GB internal storage and supports for audio/video playback, Bluetooth, USB, AUX, hands-free calling, and phone mirroring.
 The interface, however, could have been slightly more responsive.
-Other key features on offer include an automatic climate control, digital-analogue instrument cluster, rear AC vents, cruise control, etc.
+Other key features on offer include automatic climate control, digital-analogue instrument cluster, rear AC vents, cruise control, etc.